-We’re putting your wine-related questions to the world’s top sommeliers in our Ask the Sommelier series.
-In this instalment, wine director and head sommelier of New York’s Atomix Jhonel Faelnar explores the best wines to pair with lamb.
+We’re putting your wine-related questions to the experts in our Ask the Sommelier series.
+In this instalment, wine director and head sommelier of New York’s Atomix Jhonel Faelnar recommends the best wines to drink with lamb.

 Elijah from Brighton, UK

 ‘When pairing wines with food, you need to match the intensity of flavour, or indeed the lightness of flavour, with something that won’t overpower or underperform.
 The protein or main element of the dish is important, but the sauces also dictate what kind of wine would best suit.
 With lamb that’s been cooked with heavy spices or richer sauces, I recommend matching with Syrah.
 Syrah is a grape that pairs well generally with lamb, especially wines coming from the Northern Rhône Valley in France.
 Wines of this style make a great pairing because they have beautiful black pepper notes and a sort of gamey character as well as a little smoke, which reflect the flavours in lamb when it’s roasted, seared, or even braised.

 ‘Sometimes lamb also works well with Pinot Noir, depending on how the meat is prepared.
 For lighter-style dishes, I would go for a Pinot Noir from Burgundy – a very versatile wine in general.
 It’s a great pairing for lamb if you prefer a wine that’s dry, less about the fruit and more about the earth, bringing out those earthier notes in the lamb.
 Pinot Noirs from the United States can also bring a lot to the table, especially those from Oregon or Sonoma County because these can have a little bit more fruit that balances out the savouriness of the meat.
 I would veer away from oaky styles of US Pinot Noir as they can add an extra layer of perfume that you may not necessarily want with an already aromatic dish like lamb.